Ashwag-ta/FuDiCo/Data_Results/Data/README.md

 - Gene and disease ID mapping files (used during preprocessing)

 ### Original Data Sources
-The datasets used in this study are obtained from the following publicly available sources:
+The datasets used in this study were obtained from the following publicly available sources:

 * Menche, J.; Sharma, A.; Kitsak, M.; Ghiassian, S.D.; Vidal, M.; Loscalzo, J.; Barabási, A.-L. Uncovering Disease-Disease Re-lationships through the Incomplete Interactome.
 Science 2015, 347, 1257601, doi:10.1126/science.1257601.